EPISODE 3 - Neighbors or Strangers

 Rev. Jim Wallis is a globally respected writer, teacher, preacher, and justice advocate who believes the gospel of Jesus must be transformed from its cultural and political captivities.
 He is a New York Times bestselling author, widely recognized public theologian, renowned speaker, and regular international commentator on ethics and public life.
 He is the founder of Sojourners and is the author of 12 books, including American’s Original Sin, God’s Politics, The Great Awakening, and The Call to Conversion.
 He served on President Obama’s White House Advisory Council on Faith-based and Neighborhood Partnerships and has taught faith and public life courses at Harvard and Georgetown University.

-Michelle Warren is the Advocacy and Strategic Engagement Director for the Christian Community Development Association, based in Chicago, IL.
-She has been working in Christian community development for 24 years , utilizing her skills as an educator, non-profit manager, and public policy specialist.
+Michelle Warren is the President & CEO of Virago Strategies, a consulting firm which provides strategic engagement and project management support for advocacy campaigns impacting poor communities.
+Michelle is a Senior Fellow with The Dietrich Bonhoeffer Institute.
+She has been working in Christian community development for 24 years, utilizing her skills as an educator, non-profit manager, and public policy specialist.
 Michelle earned her bachelor’s degree in mathematics from Cedarville University and later earned her Master’s in Public Administration from the University of Colorado.
 She is an immigration, education, and human service policy specialist and the author of The Power Proximity: Moving Beyond Awareness to Action.
 Michelle is also a consultant for the National Immigration Forum, a non-partisan, DC-based immigration advocacy organization.

 Christian Community Development Association

 Welcoming the Migrant – United Methodist Church Teaching Framework

 Welcoming the Stranger by Matthew Soerens & Jenny Yang